 Always seeking to be in motion, river spirits are temperamental.
-They tend to become aggressive with little prodding, and equally quick to calm down when their anger has been stilled.
-River spirits frequently establish relationships with humanoids which live near its riverbed, and when on good terms can grant boons in fish and clean water.
-When angered, their waters become inhospitable rapids that drown those foolish enough to approach.
+They tend to become aggressive with little prodding, and are equally quick to calm once their anger has been stilled.
+River spirits frequently establish relationships with humanoids which live nearby, and are known to grant boons in fish and clean water to those they like.
+When angered, their waters become turbulent rapids and dangerous eddies.

-When a river spirit takes on a shape, it transforms the water into a shape, often serpentine in nature.
-While in the water, they are exceptionally hard to detect.
+When a river spirit takes form, it transforms the water into a shape, often serpentine in nature.
+While in the water, it is exceptionally hard to detect.